kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 2 - Press and hold UP on the d-pad.
 The cursor will now be on EXIT.
 3 - While continuing to hold UP, press and hold SELECT.
 4 - While still continuing to hold the two aforementioned buttons, press B.
-5 - The start menu should close and you will will hear a jingle.
+5 - The start menu should close and you will hear a jingle.

 #### Debug Damage Display
 As a debugging cheat, damage values will be displayed in battle as the UI updates.